-Presentation made by Dr. Anna Marie Karaos at the National Resilience Council COVID-19 KNOWLEDGE SERIES Webinar 3 – Resilient Recovery of the Most Vulnerable: Challenges and Opportunities 12 May 2020
+“Urban Poor Vulnerabilities, Solidarity Networks, and Pathways to Resilience” was presented by Dr. Anna Marie Karaos at the National Resilience Council COVID-19 KNOWLEDGE SERIES Webinar 3 – Resilient Recovery of the Most Vulnerable: Challenges and Opportunities on 12 May 2020.

 Dr. Karaos’ presentation has been transcribed and the full documentation may be accessed below along with the video recording of her discussion.

 Page 3 - Where the urban poor are

 Page 6 - Vulnerability profile of Metro Manila’s urban poor

 Page 8 - Urban poor livelihoods and the urban economy